m8urnett/Windows-Spectre-Meltdown-Mitigations/README.md

 # Windows Spectre Meltdown Mitigations

 Note, these are not final, they are waiting on verification and review.
+NOTE: VARIANT 2 CHART IS NOT ACCURATE, WORKING ON UPDATES.

 Also, there is much conflicting information out and it is difficult to verify some facts.
 Here are some remaining questions I have, any feedback would be appreciated: